hananel99/Powershell-Functions/README.md

 # Powershell Functions
 Welcome to my Powershell Functions Repo!
-My goal is to make it easier for the Help Desk supporters Just clone the repo and run it in your powershell:
+My goal is to make it easier for the Help Desk supporters!
+Just clone the repo and run it in your powershell:
 ```powershell
 . ./functions.ps1